-Guardianship cases are legal matters none of us want to find ourselves involved in, whether such involvement is as the person seeking guardianship over a friend of family member, or finding yourself as the person in need of a guardian.
-With proper Estate Planning the need for a guardianship can be reduced or altogether eliminated, but for those who did not plan accordingly – or whose plans are out of date – a guardianship may be the only way to ensure an incompetent person receives the proper physical and mental care.
+Guardianships are legal matters none of us want to find ourselves involved with, whether such involvement is as the person seeking guardianship over a friend or family member, or being the person in need of a guardian.
+Proper estate planning can reduce or altogether eliminate the need for a guardianship, but for those who did not plan accordingly – or whose plans are out of date – a guardianship may be the only way to ensure an incompetent person receives the proper physical and mental care.

-I have been handling guardianship cases since I began practicing estate planning law.
-Since 2006, I have participated in numerous guardianship cases and represented every different type of party who can be involved in guardianship matters.
+At Marshall Law, I have been handling guardianship cases since 2006.
+I have participated in numerous guardianship cases and represented every different type of party that can be involved.
 While most guardianships are uncontested and undertaken by family and/or friends for the benefit of a loved one, some cases can be contested and turn into complex litigation matters.
-Working with Marshall Law will put a lawyer and firm on your side who understands the intricacies of guardianships and what needs to be done to garner the outcome that best serves the person in need.
+Working with Marshall Law, will put a lawyer on your side who understands the intricacies of guardianships and what needs to be done to obtain the outcome that best serves the person in need.

-Guardianship is the judicial process of appointing one or more people to handle the health and/or financial needs of a person determined to be mentally incapacitated (this person is referred to as the “alleged incapacitated person” before a guardianship is granted, and the “Ward” after guardianship is granted).
-Sounds simple enough, but the process is quite involved as the results of a guardianship can result in one or more personal rights of the Ward being removed and given to a Guardian to exercise.
-The rights subject to review and possible removal include, but are not limited to, the right to marry, vote, contract, manage or dispose of property, have a driver’s license, determine residence, consent to medical treatment, or make decisions affecting social environment.
+Guardianship is the judicial process of appointing one or more people to handle the health and/or financial needs of a person determined to be mentally incompetent; this person is called the “Ward”.
+The medical or financial rights a Ward can have removed include, but are not limited to, the right to marry, vote, contract, manage or dispose of property, have a driver’s license, determine residency, consent to medical treatment, or make decisions regarding their social environment.

-Claims of Minors: If a minor child is to receive a distribution from a settlement or an estate, and the amount of money to be received is equal to or greater than $50,000, then the parent(s) or a “next of kin” must petition the court for appointment as the child’s Guardian Ad Litem.
-In addition, if the court is overseeing a settlement in excess of $15,000 and believes measures should be taken to protect the interest of a minor child, the court can require a Guardian Ad Litem be appointed.
-The appointed Guardian Ad Litem will be authorized to settle the minor’s claim or receive an estate distribution, which the Guardian Ad Litem must hold and manage for the minor child until they turn 18 years of age.
-Just as with a Guardian of the Property, annual reports are filed with the court unless the court directs the settlement proceeds be held in a designated account that cannot be touched without court approval.
+- Claims of Minors.
+If a minor child is to receive a distribution from a settlement or an estate, and the amount of money to be received is equal to or greater than $50,000, then the parents or a “next of kin” must petition the court for appointment as the child’s guardian ad litem.
+The appointed guardian ad litem will be authorized to settle the minor’s claim or receive an estate distribution, which the guardian ad litem must hold and manage for the minor child until they turn 18 years of age.

-Foreign Guardians: If a Ward subject to a guardianship in another state is moved to Florida, the Guardian can petition the court to effectively “transfer” the guardianship to Florida subject to the Circuit Court for the county to which the Ward has been moved.
-These situations often occur when a Florida resident is the Guardian for an out-of-state Ward, and it becomes necessary to move the Ward to Florida to be closer to the Guardian.
-It is not necessary to start the guardianship over from scratch as the courts in Florida will give “full faith and credit” to the guardianship established in the originating state, but the Florida court will require full compliance with all record keeping and other regulations imposed on Guardians under Florida law.
+- Foreign Guardians.
+If a Ward subject to a guardianship in another state is moved to Florida, the guardian can petition the court to “transfer” the guardianship to Florida.
+These situations often occur when a Florida resident is the guardian for an out-of-state ward, and it becomes necessary to move the ward to Florida to be closer to the guardian.

-Non-Resident Wards: If a non-resident Ward owns property in Florida, either a Florida resident or a non-resident Guardian may petition the court for authorization to manage the Ward’s property in Florida.
-This is typically required when the Ward owns real property in Florida (e.g. vacation home, orange grove, farm land, etc.) as only Florida’s courts have jurisdiction over such assets.
-The appointment of a Guardian for non-resident Wards is similar to the appointment procedures for the appointment of a Foreign Guardian, with the same record keeping and other reporting requirements required when managing property of a Ward.
+- Nonresident Wards.
+If a nonresident ward owns property in Florida, either a Florida resident or a nonresident guardian may petition the court for authorization to manage the ward’s property in Florida.
+This is typically required when the ward owns real property in Florida (e.g. vacation home, orange grove, farmland, etc.) as only Florida’s courts have jurisdiction over such assets.

 The most effective method of avoiding a guardianship is through estate planning measures that include, but are not limited to, the use of a Revocable Living Trust, Durable Power of Attorney, and/or Advanced Health Care Directives.
-The law clearly permits your Trustee, Agent and/or Health Care Surrogate to act without court approval and oversight unless it can be demonstrated such are not acting in your best interest.
-At Marshall Law, we consider and discuss guardianship-related issues when designing every client’s personal estate planning needs as the odds of suffering from a disability before death is rising each year due to better health care and healthier lifestyles.
-We want to put you in charge of making decisions regarding who will manage your future care.
+The law permits your Trustee, Agent and/or Health Care Surrogate to act without court approval and oversight unless it can be demonstrated such people are not acting in your best interest.
+At Marshall Law, I consider and discuss guardianship-related issues when designing every client’s personal estate plan.
+I want to put you in charge of deciding who will manage your future care.